cthacker-udel/CourseScheduler/.github/pull_request_template.md

 I certify that I have

+- [ ] Assigned myself to the PR
+- [ ] Requested a reviewer for the PR
 - [ ] Reviewed the changes
 - [ ] Consulted my team that changes are pending
 - [ ] Verified that changes work